yxzhang15/DIC/README.md

 # Constructing Diverse Inlier Consistency for Partial Point Cloud Registration

 ## Introduction
-This repository contains the source code for DIC.
+This repository contains the source code for our work DIC.
 DIC is a deep-learning method designed for performing rigid partial-partial point cloud registration for objects.

 # Configuration
 python3.7,